IT-Academy-BCN/starter-code-frontend-sprint-3-movies/README.md

 Make the `getMoviesFromDirector(array, director)` function, which iterates over the movies array with `filter` and creates a new array with the movies from the director that was passed as parameter.

 ##### ✅ Finished: 15/02/2023

+**— Exercise 3**

+Make the `moviesAverageOfDirector(array, director)` function, which gets all the movies from a specific director, adds the score of all their movies, and divides the total sum by the number of movies in order to get the average score.
+The `reduce` method was used to iterate over the array of movies and add the scores to an accumulator.

+##### ✅ Finished: 16/02/2023